-We recommended that you allow 60-75 minutes for your London Dungeons experience.
+We recommended that you allow 60-75 minutes for your London Dungeon experience.

 The London Dungeon is on London's South Bank inside County Hall, just a few minutes walk from London Waterloo station.
 From Waterloo you can join mainline trains and the London underground, including the Northern, Jubilee and Bakerloo Lines.

-The London Dungeons take you back to some of the most perilous moments in the capital's history while providing a uniquely thrilling attraction that will captivate the whole family.
+The London Dungeon take you back to some of the most perilous moments in the capital's history while providing a uniquely thrilling attraction that will captivate the whole family.

 Yes!
-The London Dungeons is a uniquely thrilling experience and not for the faint of heart!
+The London Dungeon is a uniquely thrilling experience and not for the faint of heart!
 However, it is also a fun and educational way to spend your time learning about London's history.

-What is the minimum age recommended to visit the London Dungeons?
+What is the minimum age recommended to visit the London Dungeon?

 The attraction is recommended only for children 12 years and up due to it's scary nature.
 However children younger than this can visit, providing they have the support of an accompanying adult.
 Things that younger children may not enjoy include a dark environment with loud noises.

 How far is Madame Tussauds London from the London Dungeon?